-The Arch Mission is a non-profit corporation organized in 2016 (501(c)(3) status pending) to preserve and disseminate humanity’s most important knowledge across space and time.
+The Arch Mission Foundation is a 501(c)(3) tax-exempt non-profit corporation organized to preserve and disseminate humanity’s most important knowledge across space and time.

 The Arch Mission has its roots in a long-term vision for the purpose of intelligent life originally formulated in 2011 by Nova Spivack, and first written about publicly in 2015, here.